rodrigoaads/MyTime/README.md

 - [Datetime (Kotlin)](https://github.com/Kotlin/kotlinx-datetime)

 ### UI developed with compose, using the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) methodology.
 The application supports light and dark themes, in addition to the dynamic color option (available on Android 12+).
-Future updates should involve support with AM/PM.
+Future updates should involve support with AM/PM, and calendar.

 Enjoy! :heart: